Python3pkg/DjangoSourceControl/README.md

         2. Log in
         3. Select an existing public project not created by current user
 	4. Select file to view
-	5   Select previous versions of the file to view
+	5   Select previous version of the file to view
 	4. Download project as zip file retreiving the most recent version of each public file.
 	5. Extract zip, modify files then run locally.